UditSharma97/Website-Bolt/README.md

+Project Overview
+This project implements an AI-powered web application called Aptitude Solver, designed to help engineering students solve aptitude problems efficiently.
+The application features a conversational interface where users can ask questions related to quantitative aptitude, logical reasoning, and verbal ability.
+It responds with concise solutions by default, but users can request detailed step-by-step explanations when needed.
+The chatbot's problem-solving logic is grounded in C++.

+The entire application was built using no-code tools, particularly the Bolt platform, and was deployed using Netlify.
+It demonstrates how AI and prompt engineering can be used to build intelligent educational tools without traditional coding.

+Project Features
+🤖 AI Chatbot:
+Solves aptitude problems related to:

+Quantitative aptitude

+Logical reasoning

+Verbal ability

+Solutions are concise by default

+Users can request extended explanations if needed

+Solutions are explained using C++ logic

-🧠 Aptitude Solver
+🧠 Prompt-Based Design:
-An AI-powered web app designed to help engineering students quickly solve aptitude problems — built without writing a single line of code.

-🎯 Purpose
+Entire behavior driven using structured Markdown prompts

+Responses formatted clearly for better readability

+Follows a “conversational assistant” style

+🔒 User Experience:
+Clean interface

+Minimal user input required

+Easy access to learning through chat

+🚀 Deployment:
+Built on Bolt

+Hosted live via Netlify

+Technologies Used
+Bolt – No-code platform used to build the chatbot with natural language prompts

+Markdown Prompting – To define chatbot instructions and behaviors

+Generative AI – For solving and generating human-like solutions to aptitude questions

+Netlify – For live deployment of the application

+Workshop Context
-Aptitude Solver was created as part of a 2-day Generative AI Workshop conducted by Outskill, where I learned how to turn ideas into functional apps using no-code AI tools and prompt engineering.
+This app was built as part of a 2-day Generative AI Workshop organized by Outskill.
+Under the mentorship of Vaibhav Sisinty (Founder of Outskill), I learned how to:

-🧩 What I Learned
-During the workshop, I learned:

-🔹 How to write structured and effective prompts using Markdown formatting

-🔹 How to build AI applications using Bolt — without coding

-🔹 Real-world use cases of Generative AI in education and productivity

-🔹 The end-to-end process of designing, building, and deploying web applications

-🔹 How to iterate quickly using prompt-based development

-🛠️ Tech & Tools Used
-Bolt – for creating the app using prompt instructions

-Netlify – for seamless deployment

-Markdown Prompting – to structure chatbot behavior

-AI Chatbot – specialized to solve aptitude questions in C++

-CustomGPTs – to provide contextual and structured solutions

-🤖 About the App
-The Aptitude Solver app allows users (especially engineering students) to:

-Solve standard aptitude problems (quantitative, logical, and verbal)

-Get concise answers by default

-Request detailed step-by-step explanations when needed

-Interact with a chatbot trained specifically for aptitude topics
+Write effective prompts

+Build apps using no-code AI tools like Bolt

+Understand the fundamentals of AI product development

+Deploy a fully functional app without writing a single line of code

+Project Motivation
+The goal was to apply newly learned skills in Generative AI and prompt engineering to build a useful app for students.
+Aptitude Solver serves as a proof-of-concept that AI can be harnessed for education in a low-code/no-code environment.

 👨‍🏫 Workshop Mentor
 Special thanks to Vaibhav Sisinty, founder of Outskill, whose practical teaching approach and prompt-writing techniques helped me gain hands-on experience in building and deploying this project.